I can’t even begin to tell you the amount of self-hatred and emotional battery that I see in sugar and food addiction recovery groups on Facebook.

 I’m simply saying this:

-When you slip up, which you will do, because you are a HUMAN and not a God, you might want t consider ceasing beating yourself up about it, because feeling bad and icky and terrible never helped anyone recover from any addiction.
+When you slip up, which you will do, because you are a HUMAN and not a God, you might want to consider ceasing beating yourself up about it.
+Feeling bad and icky and terrible never helped anyone recover from any addiction.
 Punishing yourself is most likely not the answer.

 End the violence.